Upcoming Events

 We are thrilled to collaborate on a beautiful book by and about Maine Holocaust survivors as a resource for students and teachers.
 Through the Lens: Creating Soul Survivors by Photographer Jack Montgomery will showcase stunning portraits paired with the survivor’s story about suffering, persevering and surviving the Holocaust to go on and build a new life in America.
 These people founded and built the Holocaust and Human Rights Center—remaining steadfast supporters and members of our close community.
 The book is brings together projects that date back to the beginning of the HHRC and building of the Michael Klahr Center.
 We are indebted to Jack, and thrilled that these evocative portraits and heartbreaking, inspiring stories now exist in a book.
 Writes Jack, “The things we save can become the means for our recovery.
 I am moved by every aspect of these stories … And I am forever grateful to the survivors for giving us this record, which no amount of denial or historical revisionism can ever erase.
 We are in their debt.”
 A generous donor has funded the gift of a free copy to every school in Maine.

 Through several initiatives in conjunction with the 40th Anniversary celebration, we will preserve the stories and voices of our founders, Holocaust survivors who immigrated to Maine to rebuild their lives.
 As it turned out, they also changed the state, bringing advocacy and education to students by traveling the state telling their stories, and speaking out against antisemitism and bigotry.
-This project will include a stunning book, revamped multi-media installation, events with second generation survivors, four art exhibits and a timeline to honor our forty amazing years.
+This project will include a stunning book, collaborative educational programs, four art exhibits, a Timeline structured by decade, and a joyous celebration Gala.